Manifold Gaussian Variational Bayes on the Precision Matrix: Related work

-\cite{lin2020handling} extend the above to handle the positive definiteness constraint by adding an additional term to the update rule for $\S$, applicable to certain partitioned structures of the FIM.
+\citep{lin2020handling} extend the above to handle the positive definiteness constraint by adding an additional term to the update rule for $\S$, applicable to certain partitioned structures of the FIM.
 The retraction map in \citep{lin2020handling} is more general than \citep{tran_variational_2021} and obtained through a different Riemann metric, from which MGVB is retrieved as a special case.
-As opposed to EMGVB, the use of the RT in \citep{lin2020handling} requires model-specific computation or auto-differentiation.
-See \citep{lin2021structured} for an extension on stochastic, non-convex problems. \cite{lin2020handling} underline that in \cite{tran_variational_2021} the chosen form of the retraction is not well-justified as it is specific for the SPD matrix manifold, whereas the natural gradient is computed for the Gaussian manifold.
-An extensive discussion on this point and its relationship with the EMGVB optimizer here proposed is found in Appendix \ref{app:justification}.
+As opposed to MGVBP, the use of the reparametrization trick in \citep{lin2020handling} requires model-specific computation or auto-differentiation.
+See \citep{lin2021structured} for an extension on stochastic, non-convex problems.

-Alternative methods that rely on unconstrained transformations (e.g. Cholesky factor) \citep[e.g][]{tan2021natural}, or on the adaptive adjustment of the learning rate \citep[e.g.][]{khan2017conjugate} lie outside the manifold context here discussed.
-Among the methods that do not control for the positive definiteness constraint, the QBVI update \citep{magris2022quasi} provides a comparable black-bock method that, despite other black-bock VI algorithms, uses exact natural gradients updates obtained without the computation of the FIM.
+Alternative methods that rely on unconstrained transformations (e.g., Cholesky factor, \citep{tan2021natural}), or on the adaptive adjustment of the learning rate (e.g., \citep{khan2017conjugate}) lie outside the manifold context discussed here.
+Among the methods that do not control for the positive definiteness constraint, the QBVI update \citep{magris2022quasi} provides a comparable black-bock method that, despite other black-box VI algorithms, uses exact natural gradients updates obtained without the computation of the FIM.